-Possession and Sale of Firearms With Altered or Obliterated Serial Numbers in New York
+Federal Possession and Sale of Firearms with Altered Serial Numbers in New York

-Specifically, pursuant to 18 U.S.C. § 922(k), it is unlawful for any person to knowingly transport, ship or receive in interstate or foreign commerce any firearm which has had the importer’s or manufacturer’s serial number altered, obliterated or removed.
-This statute also proscribes the possession of a firearm with an altered, obliterated or removed serial number if such firearm has been shipped or transported in interstate or foreign commerce at any time since its production, e.g., it was made in one state and moved to another.
+Pursuant to 18 U.S.C. § 922(k), it is unlawful for any person to knowingly transport, ship or receive in interstate or foreign commerce any firearm which has had the importer’s or manufacturer’s serial number altered or removed.
+This statute also proscribes the possession of a firearm with an altered or removed serial number if such weapon has been transported in interstate or foreign commerce at any time since its production, e.g., it was made in one state and moved to another.
 See United States v.
 Bastian, 112 F.Supp.2d 378, 382 (S.D.N.Y.
 2000) (“Section 922(k) …. makes it unlawful for any person to knowingly possess a firearm which has had its serial number defaced”).
 A conviction for any violation of §922(k) may result in a large fine and a maximum term of imprisonment of five years.

-Further, pursuant to 26 U.S.C. § 5861, it is unlawful for any person to obliterate, remove, change, or alter the serial number or other identifying information of a firearm; receive or possess a firearm having the serial number or other identifying information obliterated, removed, changed, or altered; or to receive or possess a firearm which is not identified by a serial number.
+According to 26 U.S.C. § 5861, it is unlawful for any person to remove or alter the serial number or other identifying information of a firearm; receive or possess a firearm having the serial number or other identifying information changed or to receive or possess a firearm which is not identified by a serial number.
 See 26 U.S.C. § 5861(g)-(i).
-A conviction for any of the aforementioned conduct may result in a large fine and a maximum term of imprisonment of ten years.
+A conviction for any of this misconduct may result in a large fine and a maximum term of imprisonment of ten years.